 Whether you’re longing for a bar of chocolate after lunch or need that touch of sweetness post an evening snack, sugar cravings are fairly common.
 However, with diabetes being on a rise in India and nearly 72 million people suffering from it, you might want to reconsider those sweet tooth cravings.
 Besides, sugar can be addictive and is responsible for a host of health issues such as weak immunity, chronic infections, heart disease, ADD, and candida.

-Did you know that you might be craving sugar for multiple reasons, including bad food habits, nutritional deficiency, and programming of your brain?
-We tell you more about all of these reasons and ways to manage these cravings.
+Did you know that there are various possible reasons for sugar cravings, including bad food habits, nutritional deficiency, and programming of your brain?
+We tell you more about all of these medical reasons for sugar cravings and ways to manage them.

 The Brain Factor